 Intermediate-level course.
 Integrates computer presentation software to augment concurrent Interior Design studio, professional practice, and stand-alone projects.
 Digital 3-D modeling and 2-D presentation tools, in conjunction with computer-aided design (CAD) software, are used to translate students' fundamental manual presentation techniques to digital drawing, modeling, and layout.
 Offered fall only.

-IDE 303 INTERIOR DETAILING
+IDE 303 CONSTRUCTION DOCUMENTATION AND INTERIOR DETAILING

 IDE 351 INTERIOR DESIGN IV

 Prerequisite: IDE 301.
 Information-gathering research and analysis is the basis to solve the functional and spatial requirements of complex public buildings, such as museums, libraries, health-care facilities, and cinemas.
 Special emphasis is placed on adjacencies, circulation, articulation, and the shaping of space.
 Offered spring only.